CharlesB91/visit-glasgow/README.md

 ### What’s-On-Section

 - This section is an area which will inform the user of all fun/interesting events that are happening in the city right now.
 This ranges from drinks festivals, music festivals, mini golf, art, food festival.
 This section covers various types of events which is attractive to all types of people.
-- Each events provides a thumb nail photo and also a link in the heading on the event its self so this will take the user to a direct site of that event if they wish to book tickets.
+- Each events provides a thumbnail photo and also a link in the heading on the event itself - this will take the user to the direct site of the event in which they wish to book tickets

 ![Whats-on](https://github.com/CharlesB91/visit-glasgow/blob/master/assets/images/mock-ups/whats-on-mockup.PNG)